oldu73/doc/docs/microsoft/windows/1-windows-misc.md

 Add new remote IP address.

-Edit configuration to add new remote IP address by opening a notepad in admin mode, then browsing for `*.ovpn` file in `C:\Program Files (x86)\Sophos\Sophos SSL VPN Client\config` folder.
+Edit configuration to add new remote IP address by opening a notepad in admin mode, browse for `.ovpn` configuration file in `C:\Program Files (x86)\Sophos\Sophos SSL VPN Client\config` folder.

-Then, add new remote address on top of the list of the already present ones, save, restart Sophos and that's it.
+Add new remote address on top of the list of the already present ones, save, restart Sophos client.

 ---